Mexican Federal Highway 85D

-The first segment of Federal Highway 85Da begins when the highway crosses into Nuevo León, on the edge of Anáhuac Municipality, ending near Del Norte International Airport in Apodaca, a suburb of northern Monterrey, where the toll highway merges onto Federal Highway 85.
-The road is maintained by Caminos y Puentes Federales, with a toll of 219 pesos.

-Autopista Pachuca-Ciudad de México
+Autopista Pachuca–Ciudad de México

-The Autopista Pachuca-Ciudad de México begins north of Tizayuca, Hidalgo, proceeding southwest and ending at an interchange on the border of Ecatepec de Morelos and Tlalnepantla, just shy of Mexico City itself.
+The Autopista Pachuca–Ciudad de México begins north of Tizayuca, Hidalgo, proceeding southwest and ending at an interchange on the border of Ecatepec de Morelos and Tlalnepantla, just shy of Mexico City itself.
 CAPUFE charges a toll of 47 pesos to use the road.

 It serves as the western terminus of Mexican Federal Highway 132D (México-Tuxpan).

 2013 road accident

 On 7 May 2013, the gas tanker of a tanker truck exploded after it crashed into a guardrail, killing 26 people and injuring 36.